generate_before_header

 About

-The Heritage Foundation is a right-wing think tank founded in 1973 by Paul Weyrich, co-founder of the Council for National Policy (CNP) and the American Legislative Exchange Council (ALEC).
-According to its website, the foundation’s mission is “to formulate and promote public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.”
+The Heritage Foundation is a right-wing think tank established in 1973 by Paul Weyrich, cofounder of the Council for National Policy (CNP) and the American Legislative Exchange Council (ALEC).
+Its mission is “to formulate and promote public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.”

 January 6, 2021